Mission Statement

 Black Box & P plate

-for at least 10,000 miles for the under 25s after passing the Driving Test, to develop safe driving habits
+for the first 2 years after passing their driving test for the under 25s to develop safe driving habits

 Operation